manniwood/cl4pg/README.md

 pgSession.close();
 ```

-For other applications, such as web apps, you will use one of the
+For other applications, such as web apps, you will use the
-data source adapters that uses a connection pool, such as
+data source adapter that uses a connection pool, `HikariCpDataSourceAdapter`.
-`HikariCpDataSourceAdapter` or `TomcatJDBCDataSourceAdapter`.
-(Feel free to use PgPoolingDataSourceAdapter as well, seeing as
-it conveniently wraps the PostgreSQL JDBC driver's `PGPoolingDataSource`.
-Just bear in mind that it is not a very sophisticated connection pool.)

 For this sort of adapter, your usage will look more like this: